-How to boost your immunity and mind during Corona times Length 45 - 60 mins hours (18:30 - 19:15) 18:30 - 18:35 Introduction - Welcomewhat is Kiwanis and why this event is happening.
-Information about the small competition so they know that it is worth it listening Information about the cause that you will support during this online Kiwanis meetup Introducing the quest 18:35 - 19:15 Leading the discussion with the guest + asking the questions from the audience in the comments next to the live streaming video At 19:00, suspend your conversation to announce the beginning of the little competition - say the question and place it also to comments.
+Name (Topic) How to boost your immunity and mind during Corona times Length 45 - 60 mins hours (18:30 - 19:15) 18:30 - 18:35 Introduction - Welcomewhat is Kiwanis and why this event is happening.
+Information about the small competition so they know that it is worth it listening.
+Information about the cause that you will support during this online Kiwanis meetup.
+Introducing the quest 18:35 - 19:15 Leading the discussion with the guest + asking the questions from the audience in the comments next to the live streaming video.
+At 19:00, suspend your conversation to announce the beginning of the little competition - say the question and place it also to comments.
 Also post the competing question on your Facebook page and tell them that this will be the place where the answers will be collected.
 This is to support people to come back to your Facebook page again and become followers.
+Thank them and end the live streaming through OBS Project platform.